Bramas/boofi/README.md

 =====

 Lighweight web file manager.

+### Features
-Access given to a finite number of users.
+* Access given to a finite number of users.
-Possibility to share a link for a limited amount of time.
+* Possibility to share a link for a limited amount of time.
-Works without database.
+* Works without database.
-Uses the last cryptographics function available to create shared link and store passwords Simple and Secured.
+* Uses the last cryptographics function available to create shared link and store passwords
+* Simple and Secured.

-## Installation
+### Installation

 1. Clone the repo